Sang-lang/Quasarr/README.md

 Complexity is the killer of small projects like this one.
 It must be fought at all cost!

 We will not waste precious time on features that will slow future development cycles down.
-It is by choice, that you will not find settings or filtering options in Quasarr.

 Most feature requests can be satisfied by:

 - Existing settings in Radarr/Sonarr